 When looking at the racial wealth gap, many assume that the residential isolation of communities of color is only the accident of economic circumstance, a natural phenomenon.
 However, twentieth century history reminds us that residential segregation and the racial wealth gap derives from racially-motivated public policy.
 Even though racial segregation in housing was outlawed in a 1948 Supreme Court case, the federal government still allowed localities across the country to prevent racial minorities from moving into White neighborhoods.
 Practices such as blockbusting, redlining, and racialized zoning laws created deep segregation and blocked households of color from owning their homes and receiving adequate public investment in their neighborhoods.
 These segregationist policies have created decades-long consequences.
 Wealth – the value of a household's property and financial assets, minus the debts owed – is even more highly concentrated at the top than income.

-In 2013, the wealthiest three percent received roughly one-third of all income in 2013 and held more than half of all wealth.
+In 2013, the wealthiest three percent received roughly one-third of all income and held more than half of all wealth.
 In particular, the share of wealth held by the top three percent rose from 44.8 percent in 1989 to 54.4 percent in 2013, while the share held by the bottom 90 percent fell from 33.2 percent in 1989 to 24.7 percent in 2013.
 The consequences of this wealth concentration are profound.

 The racial wealth gap is a pervasive inequity in this country that has lasted for too long.
 It is important that we understand the historical roots of wealth inequality, and how poverty rates and wealth inequality disproportionately affect communities of color.
 RESULTS’ efforts on tax credits for low-income working families will have an impact on the racial wealth gap.
-Tax fairness is not only important in lifting up all families, but is particularly critical in supporting families of color to move up socioeconomically.
+Tax fairness is not only important in lifting all families, but is particularly critical in supporting families of color to move up socioeconomically.
 The Earned Income Tax Credit (EITC) and low-income portion of the Child Tax Credit (CTC) are particularly beneficial for communities of color because these communities experience higher rates of poverty.
 For example, Blacks make up 12 percent of the population but 19 percent of the working poor.
 Latinos make up about 17 percent of the working population but 28 percent of the working poor.
 Consequently, tax credits targeted to low-income populations as well as other savings policies will help to close the racial wealth gap and decrease poverty rates in those communities.

 When done right, tax policy can empower all Americans to save, invest, and build wealth.
 However, the current U.S. tax code benefits wealthier families in terms of wealth creation much more than middle and low-income families.
 In 2015, the $660 billion in federal spending on these programs, with a few exceptions, largely served to expand the wealth of those at the top.
 Most individuals and families (those in the bottom 60 percent) receive less than 12 percent of the benefits from these programs.
 When thinking about annual tax benefits, a family in the top one percent could buy a Cadillac with their tax savings and credits while a family in the bottom 20 percent could barely fill the gas tank.
 Thus, these tax expenditures on asset-building start feeling, as the Corporation for Enterprise Development likes to call it, “upside down” – those who need it least get the most, and those who need it most get the least.
 Creating tax policy that steers toward opportunity and equity for all Americans will begin to address these gaping inequalities.